yonis-savary/shortener/README.md

-# Shortener.js
+# Shortener.js (Firefox Extension)

 This extension for Firefox essentially hides shorts from your Youtube feed

 Features :
-- Hide Shorts suggestion row from your youtube feed grid
+- Hide Shorts/Dismissible content from your youtube feed/subscriptions !
 - Let you change the number of items per row on your feed !
 - Hide Shorts buttons from left navigation side-bar